 Twister-On-Ice

 If I didn't have access to the internet, newspapers or the media, I would be wondering if there was some kind of joke regarding the weather in this country, at the moment.
 Listening to the news, today, I have heard about places in the country that have had a foot of snowfall overnight; that 2,ooo schools across the country have had to close; and that the motorways have ground to a partially icy, but gritty halt.
 Yes, us Brits don't do snow.
 We can't handle it.
-We also love to lament about how cold/hot/icy/rainy/foggy/sunny/humid/frosty or, more commonly, difficult
+We also love to lament about how cold/hot/icy/rainy/foggy/sunny/humid/frosty or, more commonly, difficultlife is, thanks to the weather.

 This morning, as I was juggling breakfast with hatglovescarf ritual and scraping weetabix off the table, I had absolutely no idea how tricky it was going to be to get to school.
 I had thought we were doing rather well, as we left on time, for once.